 - Essential nutrition for survival and basic health

 Essential Nutrition for Survival and Basic Health

-Many people, however, do believe that the RDAs are not sufficient for optimal health.
+Many people, however, believe that the RDAs are insufficient for optimal health.
 The RDAs assume that everyone has the same requirements for their best health.
 So, in this sense, it is right that it is not best to see RDAs as best for everyone.